Skip to main content

 Blackbox Warning

-Can severely suppress bone marrow function and when used at high doses in dose-ranging studies in patients with acute leukemia, was associated with severe neurologic effects, including blindness, coma, and death.
-Life-threatening and sometimes fatal autoimmune hemolytic anemia has been reported to occur after one or more cycles of treatment.
+Fludarabine can severely suppress bone marrow function when used at high doses.
+In dose-ranging studies in patients with acute leukemia, fludarabine was associated with severe neurologic effects, including blindness, coma, and death.
+Life-threatening and sometimes fatal autoimmune hemolytic anemia, autoimmune thrombocytopenia/thrombocytopenic purpura (ITP), Evan's syndrome, and acquired hemophilia has been reported to occur after one or more cycles of treatment.
 Closely monitor patients for hemolysis.
-In a clinical investigation using fludarabine phosphate in combination with pentostatin (deoxycoformycin) for the treatment of refractory CLL, there was an unacceptably high incidence of fatal pulmonary toxicity.
-Therefore, the use of fludarabine phosphate in combination with pentostatin is not recommended .
+In a clinical investigation using fludarabine for injection in combination with pentostatin (deoxycoformycin) for the treatment of refractory CLL, there was an unacceptably high incidence of fatal pulmonary toxicity.
+Therefore, the use of fludarabine for injection in combination with pentostatin is not recommended.

 Proper Use

-• Adults—Dose is based on body surface area and must be determined by your doctor.
-However, the dose is usually 40 mg/m(2) once a day for 5 days.
+This medicine is given through a needle placed in one of your veins.
+It is usually given every day for 5 days.
 This 5-day treatment is given again every 28 days until your body responds to the medicine.
+Each treatment usually takes about 30 minutes.

 Allergies